INFO-201-Fall-2023/final-project-repositories-Kwang37/README.md

 Since the end of 2021, he started to work as a video content creator on Bilibili and Youtube, mainly facing towards the mandarin speaker audience in east and southeast Asia.
 - Most of his video are about knowleges behind the popular video games (For example: what is the difference of iron sight between game and real world?).
 At the moment, he has 54 thousands subsribers on Bilibili and Youtube, each video has a view time of around 100K to 200K.
-- Siyi Li's backend user data is too limited to investigate public interest, so more diverse video genres and different regional preferences are needed as datasets.
+- Ziyi Li's backend user data is too limited to investigate public interest (games only).
+So more diverse video genres and different regional preferences are needed as datasets.

 [How Video Consumption is Changing in 2023？](https://blog.hubspot.com/marketing/how-video-consumption-is-changing)
-- This article points out that consumers are increasingly relying on marketing videos to learn about a brand. video has emerged as a essential communication medium, enabling individuals and organizations to create and disseminate content across multiple internet platforms.
+- This article believe that consumers are relying on videos to learn about a brand today. video has became a essential communication media, allowing individuals and organizations to create and disseminate content across multiple platforms.
 - This article indicates that shorter videos are more popular than the longer videos.
 The length of the video content can also be used as a reference factor in our survey.